 1. Decide on the Exercise that Most Suits your Lifestyle.

 Don’t immediately think gym when I say the word exercise, there are many other options.
 By all means if you are a gym fan go sign up but you could alternatively choose a social sport, one where you make friends and have fun at the same time.
-I joined my local tennis club, I have made so many new friends and tennis has become so much a part of my life, I now couldn’t imagine my life without tennis.
+I joined my local tennis club, made new friends and have fun doing it.
 If you are not a sporty person, try dancing, or spinning or swimming.
 If none of these ideas appeal to you, walk, walk everyday and walk everywhere!

 2. Start Small